 Professor Melinda Hodkiewicz was appointed the BHP Fellow for Engineering for Remote Operations in 2015.
 The BHP Fellowship funds the UWA System Health Lab.
 Prior to joining academia Melinda worked as an engineer in industry and uses this experience and her industry links to drive collaboration and innovation aimed at improving asset maintenance.
 Melinda tags along when SHL teams participate in Hackathons as she aspires to improve her programming skills.
 In 2016 she was awarded the MESA Medal, a lifetime achievement award for services to Asset Management.

-Dr. Ben Travaglione is a Research Scientist with the Defence Science and Technology Group and an Adjunct Senior Lecturer at UWA.
+Dr. Ben Travaglione is a Senior Research Scientist with the Defence Science and Technology Group and an Adjunct Associate Professor at UWA.
 He leads the BlueBox project in the SHL and is the go-to person for our questions on MEMS and coding for embedded systems.
 He is developing our capability to use open source collaboration tools and encouraging us to use Linux.
 He is a technical mentor to students and staff alike.
-He was an integral member of the Shield-X hackathon team.
 Ben’s background includes a postdoctoral research fellowship in Quantum Information Systems at the University of Cambridge.

 Dr. Tim French works in modal logic and has co-supervised all the cognitive computing projects in the SHL.
 He provides ontology, reasoning, machine learning and much other advice and has worked on many theoretical and industry use case challenges.
 Tim has been a regular mentor in Unearthed Hackathon events and helped establish the WA section of CoderDojo, a global network of free computer programming clubs.